 - To help elect Pima County Supervisors, concerned with open space and land preservation.

-- Appointed to the Board to recommend Judicial Appointments.
+- Appointed to the Board to recommend Judicial Appointments

 - Appointed to the Pima County Bond Advisory Board by Supervisor Sharon Bronson.

 - Worked with Congressmen Raul Grijalva (AZ-D) on land use issues when he was a supervisor.
 (He was a great supporter of creating Sweetwater Nature Preserve and the Sonoran Desert Conservation Plan).
 Grijalva is now the Chair of the House or Representatives Committee on Natural Resources.